andyshand/modwig/README.md

 # Setup

-Please note Modwig is currently quite unstable and should probably only be used if you're a developer and can afford to troubleshoot issues.
+Please note Modwig is currently Mac only, quite unstable and should probably only be used if you're a developer and can afford to troubleshoot issues.
 See https://github.com/andyshand/modwig/blob/master/CONTRIBUTING.md for developer setup instructions, or ask questions at the [discord](https://discord.com/invite/6Wetp3ZsKv).